Connect with Us

 Our 14,000 square-foot Fashion & Textile Futures Center located in scenic East Falls Philadelphia immerses students in industry-relevant experiences from the moment they step through the door.
-Students in the M.S.
-International Fashion Design Management program are given unique opportunities to work with cross-disciplinary collaborative partners to create designs with powerful retail potential.
-Design your own custom prints, and bring them come to life with a state-of-the-art digital textile printing lab.
+Students in the BS Fashion Design program are encouraged to work with cross-disciplinary collaborative partners to create designs with powerful retail potential.
+Design your own custom prints, and bring them to life with a state-of-the-art digital textile printing lab.
 Partner with textile design students to collaborate on custom jacquards, knits, and other specialty textiles created just for you.
 Collaborate with industrial designers to create accessories and custom garment closures using professional laser-cutters and 3D printers.
 Apply sustainable design practices to improve your brand’s global footprint.
 Work with influential industry brands through sponsored projects designed to connect leading fashion companies with the industry leaders of tomorrow.
 The possibilities are limitless.

 Facility Tools & Technology